 The Linnaean System: A Foundation for Modern Classification

-While modern classification has evolved significantly, it's important to acknowledge its roots in the work of Carl Linnaeus.
-In the 18th century, Linnaeus developed a hierarchical system for classifying organisms that is still used today.
+While modern classification has evolved significantly, you'll want to acknowledge its roots in the work of Carl Linnaeus.
+In the 18th century, Linnaeus developed a hierarchical system for classifying organisms that is still used today And that's really what it comes down to.
+Simple as that..

 Linnaean Hierarchy